Shake your shamrocks, St. Patrick’s Day is almost here! These St. Patrick’s Day preschool activities are just what you need.

 FAQ About Teaching a St. Patrick’s Day Preschool Theme

 Legend has it that wearing green makes you invisible to leprechauns!
 Leprechauns have a nasty habit of pinching anyone not wearing green so stay safe and dress appropriately!
+It’s a fun tradition that everyone can participate in.

 A shamrock is a three-leaf clover and the national flower of Ireland.
 Four leaf clovers are lucky because they are VERY hard to find.
 They say you can search clover patches for a thousand years and never find one.